 How it started:

 Treasured Heights and the Skiing States series began as a project to ski the snowy-state highpoints.
 Mike Whelan has worked in television and film for 17 years and wanted to create content that promotes conservation and all forms of human-powered skiing.
-About founder Mike Whelan >
+About the founder Mike Whelan >